bolducke/OOBC/README.md

 ### Assertion, Error Handling

 In the current version, Odin do not support exception.
 It doesn't seem that the author want to support this feature neither.
 To achieve similar result, one can use #ok_optional with a bool or an enum to return the current exception.
 In fact, as he see it, he thinks that exception were wrong.
 Those should be handle as fast as possible.
-I was dubious at first, but by experimenting with it and #ok_optional, I saw another way to handle mistake that was eye opening.
+I was dubious at first, but by experimenting with it and #ok_optional, I saw another way to handle mistake.
+More complex program should be done to experiment with the current process.

 ### Conclusion